Topological advantage for adsorbate chemisorption on conjugated chains

-Using the adiabatic electronic orbitals obtained from diagonalization of the Hamiltonian given by Eq. \eqref{eq:FA_Hm} with $\varepsilon_0(R) = \epsilon_d + Rg\sqrt{m\omega/\hbar}$, we find the local density of states $P(\epsilon,R)$ and compute the electronic friction, Eq. \eqref{eq:Friction}, at the trivial, topological insulator, and metallic phases of the SSH chain at finite temperature $1/\beta = 0.015$.
-As discussed in Sec. \ref{sec:theory}, $P(\epsilon, R)$ is smoothed using Gaussian lineshapes centered at each adiabatic orbital energy $\epsilon_{\lambda}(R)$ with bandwidth $\sigma = 0.019$.
-This choice is not unique \cite{maurer2016ab}, but it provides smooth (non-oscillatory) $P(\epsilon, R)$ and $\gamma(R)$, allowing us to derive qualitative relations between the behavior of $\gamma(R)$ in the three electronic phases.
-See Appendix \ref{appendix:frctn} for electronic friction calculations at different bandwidths.
-For a small density of impurities in the system and a fixed number $N$ of electrons in the polyacetylene chain, we can approximate the system as an intrinsic semiconductor \cite{ashcroft2022solid}.
-We treat the interacting adparticle as a hole impurity setting the Fermi level $E_F$ at the HOMO-LUMO mid-gap energy at half-filling (with $N$ valence spinless electrons).
-Therefore, $E_F$ varies with the molecular coordinate $R$ (see Fig. \ref{fig:Friction_FD1} b).
+\textbf{Topological phase transition signature on adsorbate electronic friction.} Using the adiabatic orbitals from diagonalizing Eq.~\eqref{eq:FA_Hm} with \(\varepsilon_0(R)=\epsilon_d+R\,g\sqrt{m\omega/\hbar}\), we construct the local molecular density of states \(P(\epsilon,R)\) and evaluate the electronic friction \(\gamma(R)\) via Eq.~\eqref{eq:Friction} for the metallic (\(r=1\)), topological (\(r>1\)), and trivial (\(r<1\)) phases at temperature \(1/\beta=0.015\).
+As explained above, \(P(\epsilon,R)\) is obtained by Gaussian broadening of each adiabatic level \(\epsilon_\lambda(R)\) with width \(\sigma=0.0225\).
+While \(\sigma\) is not uniquely defined \cite{maurer2016ab}, this choice yields smooth non-oscillatory \(P(\epsilon,R)\) and \(\gamma(R)\) sufficient for qualitative trends across phases \tb{(see \SI for a sensitivity analysis)}.
+For a dilute impurity concentration and fixed electron number in the polyacetylene chain, we treat the system effectively as intrinsic \cite{ashcroft2022solid}.
+We modeled the interacting adsorbate as a hole-like impurity and set the Fermi level $\mu$ in the HOMO–LUMO midgap at half filling (spinless electrons, for \(N\) unit cells).
+Because hybridization shifts the spectrum, $\mu$ is tracked self-consistently as a function of \(R\); see Fig.~\ref{fig:Friction_FD1}b.